 Motaba was more than happy to teach her English, as she was one of the few who had finished her graduation.
 Moreover, Kasturba, being an A-class prisoner, was allowed books, papers, and pens.
 And thus Labhu, so far an attendant, became more of a daughter and a teacher!
 Soon Kasturba could read the names and addresses on the envelope.
 I always imagined her joy at reading her own name in English written by Bapu.

-I consider myself very fortunate for having the honor of hearing first-hand reports about the freedom struggle from those who lived and joined it.
-I grew up hearing about strong women like Kasturba who joined hands with men, and through their courage and confidence set an example to all.
+I consider myself very fortunate for having the honour of hearing first-hand reports about the freedom struggle from those who lived and joined it.
+I grew up hearing about strong women like Kasturba who joined hands with men, and through their courage and confidence set an example for all.

 The next morning, the police were back and even more prepared.
 The soldiers were on horseback, attacking them ruthlessly.
 In the midst of all the chaos, a soldier dropped his pistol on the ground.
 My grandfather, Mohanlal, immediately picked it up.
 The soldier got scared, but Mohanlal handed the pistol back to him and opened his shirt buttons.
 Almost like a filmy hero, he pointed towards his chest, saying, ‘Shoot me!’
 Speechless, the soldier walked away.
 This, in my mind, was truly a dramatic visual of the power of non-violence and courage.